Funding & Resources for Education Scholarship

 Minor variations to protocols are acceptable without the need for submission of an amendment.
 These changes should be addressed in the annual renewal or study completion form.

-Any other proposed changes to an approved REB protocol require submission of an Amendment Request (Word doc).
+Any other proposed changes to an approved REB protocol require submission of an Amendment Request through the MRA online system.
 An amendment is any change to the study that affects scholarly intent, study design, or human participant protection.
 Any change to the protocol that alters the risk to participants, regardless of whether that change increases or decreases risk, requires an amendment.

 Data collection and Analysis